pcengines/apu2-documentation/docs/runtime-configuration.md

 Note you need at least flashrom v1.1 for it to work.
 Also you will preserve the coreboot configuration only when updating from v4.14.0.1 version or later on apu2/3/4/5/6 series.
-Apu1 does not yet support the persistent runtime configuration yet.
+Apu1 does not support the persistent runtime configuration yet.

 If you have a version of apu firmware older than v4.14.0.1 you have to use the